Ohmi02/Fed2/README.md

 - Select 'Install new package' in the window that appears, navigate to where you placed your mpackage, and select it.

 ## Change Log
+- *fed2ui v1.4*:
+  + since the package is no longer autoinstalled on launching Fed2, removed the install toggle
+  + Formatted money display to be more readable
+  + Added alarming colors when your cargo space, fuel, or stamina get low
+  + Added 'Commodities' tab that displays every commodity in-game, sorted by base price
 - *fed2ui v1.3*:
   + Fixed adjustable windows not actually being adjustable
   + Cargo window will now clear itself before displaying cargo